 Mr. Escucha read the questions sent by stockholder, Dra.
 Genevieve Huang.
 Dra.
 Huang wanted to know the first quarter 2020 financial performance of the Bank, any cash dividend declaration, and how the COVID 19 pandemic affected the business of the Bank.
-Considering that the first two questions have already been answered by the President in his annual report and by the Chairman in his annuancement earlier, Mr. Escucha requested the President to answer the third question.
+Considering that the first two questions have already been answered by the President in his annual report and by the Chairman in his annual report are the third question.